benbucksch/jscollection/README.md

 ##### `inCommonColl(coll1, coll2)`
   * operator &
   * [Intersection](http://en.wikipedia.org/wiki/Intersection_(set_theory))
-  * Returns a collection that contains all values that are contained in *both* coll1 and coll1.
+  * Returns a collection that contains the values that are contained in *both* coll1 and coll1, and only those.
   * @param coll1 {Collection}
   * @param coll2 {Collection}
   * @returns {Collection} Does not preserve order.